 Seek professional help

 Since the situation is mostly because of government’s initial interest in reducing reckless lending, being able to pass the credibility criteria of lenders is a good way to avoid becoming a mortgage prisoner.
-This is where a mortgage broker comes in.
+This is where a mortgage broker (or, if you are looking to purchase property abroad, an overseas finance specialist like Simon conn) comes in.
 He or she knows the market well and can get you in touch with a good lender who would find you credible.
 Generally, they come in handy when you are buying a home and will definitely have the right professional advice to save the situation.

 Overpay your mortgage